Diderot's Dressing Gown and Finding My 'Enough'

 That glimpse changed everything for me.
 I realised I could opt out.

-In my personal vision of Simple Living, worth isn’t something I earn—it’s something I already have.
-I don’t need to prove myself.
-I don’t need titles, awards or fancy jobs to be a valuable member of my community.
-I believe we all have something to give to the world, and our gifts and talents, whatever they might be, are enough.
-So, I am enough.
+Learning to simplify my life has taught me that worth isn’t something we earn—it’s something we already have.
+We don’t need to prove ourselves.
+We don’t need titles, awards or fancy jobs to be valuable members of our communities.
+We all have gifts to give to the world, and whatever they are, however big or small, they are valuable and they are enough.
+We are enough.

-In this vision of Simple Living I learn the things I learn and work on the things I work because I’m curious, I’m interested and I care, not because I’m after recognition.
+These are the things I now practice.
+I learn the things I learn and work on the things I work on because I’m curious, I’m interested and I care, not because I’m after recognition.
 I rest because I respect my body and mind, not because I’ve “earned” a break.
-I fail, I make mistakes, and I try again—not because failure is a lesson in resilience, but because it’s simply part of life.
-And when I spend time with people, I’m present.
-I feel joy, not the anxiety of being measured and judged.
+I fail, make mistakes and try again—not because failure is a lesson in resilience, but because it’s simply part of life.
+And when I spend time with people, I’m present and feel joy, not the anxiety of being measured and judged.

 Can you feel how much lighter it is here?